-- Assistance with helping different sectors communicate and work with each other. - Providing case studies, model programs, and model ordinance language that have been adopted in other communities to implement some of the identified priorities. - Providing examples of regional efforts would be helpful in addressing issues such as food deserts and homelessness because these are issues facing multiple jurisdictions within the region. - Assistance with facilitation and finding funds to implement existing ideas around some of these RAC items.
+- O Assistance with helping different sectors communicate and work with each - Assistance with helping unreferring constructions communicate and work with each other.
+Providing case studies, model programs, and model ordinance language that - Providing case studies, model programs, and model ordinance language that have been adopted in other communities to implement some of the identified priorities. - Providing examples of regional efforts would be helpful in addressing issues such as food deserts and homelessness because these are issues facing multiple jurisdictions within the region. - Assistance with facilitation and finding funds to implement existing ideas around some of these RAC items.
 A key piece of this would be coordinating efforts in order to break down existing silos. - Assistance with developing specific targets so that we can see incremental process. - Leveraging university partners' faculty and students in classes to accomplish RAC items.